2011-2014 Jeep Wrangler and Wrangler Unlimited

 The Wrangler has oversized 6-3/4" 4-ohm GM/Chrysler speakers located in the overhead soundbar.
 The speakers and grilles are held in with the same screws, so they're quite easy to reach and replace.

 Due to the rather shallow mounting depth in this location, your replacement options are 6-1/2" or 5-1/4" units.
-A speaker adapter bracket is required, and it's included free with your speaker purchase.
+A speaker adapter bracket is required, and it's included at a deep discount with your speaker purchase.

 The factory soundbar speakers are weatherproof, but if you do a lot of topless (the Jeep, we mean) off-roading, you should still consider a set of marine-rated speakers.
 You'll get the same level of power, plus the security of knowing that your speakers will still rock even after you've spent the afternoon splashing through creek beds and mud holes.